mredig/NetworkHandler/Readme.md

 # Network Handler

-I wrote this because I found myself repeating a lot of boilerplate code when transferring data through APIs.
+I wrote this because I found myself repeating a lot of boilerplate code when sending and receiving data with APIs.
 I'll fill out the details another time.

+### Features
+This essentially reduces the boilerplate you need to deal with when you make an HTTP network request.

+### Todo